1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 3. How do I know which Reading Levels I need to be using?

 In very general terms, “Emergent” Levels (A, B, C) are designed for beginning readers, comparable to the reading ability of an average Kindergarten student.
 “Transitional” Levels (D, E, F, G, H) are designed for intermediate readers, or roughly 1st grade.
 “Fluent” Levels (I, J, K, L, M) are designed for Early Fluent readers, roughly 2nd grade.

 However, it is essential to keep in mind that every child is different!
 It’s not uncommon to find Fluent readers in Kindergarten, or Emergent readers in higher grades.
-The A Reason For Guided Reading® Parent Resource Guide can help you determine your child’s reading level.
+The A Reason For Reading® Parent Resource Guide can help you determine your child’s reading level.

-4. What is the difference between the A Reason For Guided Reading® Scripture series and the Values series?
+4. What is the difference between the A Reason For Reading® Scripture series and the Values series?

 Books in the Scripture series—those with purple-edged covers—are based on Bible stories or characters like Daniel, Esther, Joseph, and Peter.
 This series also includes parables like the Ten Lepers.
 The back cover contains the specific Scripture reference.

 The Values series—with blue-edged covers—is based on general Scripture themes like angels, prayer, and guidance.
 It also includes Christian values themes like sharing, and stories about contemporary children and various challenges they face.
 The back cover of these titles also references a related Scripture verse.

 1. How do Levels A-F of A Reason for Spelling® correspond to grade levels?